AHRC Doctoral Landscape Awards (DLA)

 How to apply

-You must complete a two-stage application process, which requires you to first apply for an offer of a PhD place at Newcastle University; then you must complete a DLA Nomination Form if you are selected by your school to be nominated for a studentship award.
+You must complete a two-stage application process.
+This requires you to apply for an offer of a PhD place at Newcastle University; and you must submit a Nomination Form and Competency-based Assessment Form.

 AI notice: We have experienced reading AI generated answers and would strongly recommend you express your responses to the questions in your own voice.
 Our review panels are looking for genuine insights and authenticity is key in highlighting who you are, your passions and what drives you.
 Using AI may undermine the unique perspective you bring to your application and could detract from the opportunity to make a meaningful connection with the review panel.